 The average cost of a wedding has shot through the roof the last decade, and it doesn’t show signs of stopping.
 Weddings are becoming bigger and more extravagant, which inevitably leads to more and more waste.
 The average wedding produces 400 pounds of garbage, and gives off about 14.5 tons of CO2 into the atmosphere.
 If you think about the number of weddings that happen each day, you’ll realize just how massive the effects are.

 For everyone who has felt the effects of climate change, or cares about minimizing our footprint on the environment, planning a green wedding is for you.
 What does it mean to go green?
 Going green is a pursuit to minimize the damaging effects we have on our environment.
 You may not think that changing a few aspects of your wedding will make a big difference, but actually they can.
 The wedding industry is enormous, and will never be obsolete.
 Every couple that plans a wedding contributes to that industry, both with money and with your decisions.
-If the wedding industry sees a push towards eco-friendly products, dresses, invites, etc, that will lead to a greener market.
+If the wedding industry sees a push towards eco-friendly products, wedding plates, dresses, invites, etc, that will lead to a greener market.

 I know what you’re thinking, I’m going to tell you to cut out all the decorations and slap on a dress made out of trash bags.
 Eco-friendly weddings can still have all of the glamour and sparkle of a normal wedding, just without the waste.
 Lucky for us, more and more companies have become environmentally conscious.
 Many of the top companies have innovated their products and technology to reduce the carbon footprint.
 Now more than ever, there are eco-friendly alternatives for everything from wedding invitations to dinner plates.